 Justice for Abu Ghraib

-The trial – projected to last two weeks – will coincide with the 20th anniversary of when the Abu Ghraib scandal broke and the world learned the horrifying treatment Iraqi detainees were subjected to in the U.S.-run detention center.
+The trial coincided with the 20th anniversary of when the Abu Ghraib scandal broke and the world learned the horrifying treatment Iraqi detainees were subjected to in the U.S.-run detention center.
 Photographs and video showed naked, hooded detainees posed in human pyramids, prisoners on leashes, and widespread sexual assault – images so horrifying, they are burned into the conscience of a generation.
 The revelations drew demands for accountability and redress from around the world.
 Subsequent military investigations led to the court-martial of a small number of low-level U.S. soldiers as well as documentation of the role played in the torture at Abu Ghraib by private military contractors from two U.S. corporations: Titan Corporation (later known as L-3 Services and Engility Corporation) and CACI Premier Technology, Inc.

 The three plaintiffs – Suhail Najim Abdullah Al Shimari, Asa’ad Hamza Hanfoosh Zuba’e, and Salah Hasan Nusaif Al-Ejaili – endured the infamous tactics and their aftermath.
-They will soon tell their stories in a Virginia courtroom in hopes that a jury will hold this corporation accountable and provide a degree of justice.
+After 20 years, they finally had the opportunity to share what they endured at Abu Ghraib through their testimony at trial – Salah, live in the courtroom in Alexandria, and Asa’ad and Suhail via video-link from Baghdad.

 More about Al Shimari v.
 CACI